Vice President of Content, National Audubon Society

-Previously, she was the executive editor of Glamour since 2003, during which time the magazine won two National Magazine Awards, having been nominated five times.
+Prior to this, Herzig was the executive editor of Glamour from 2003-2010, during which time the magazine won three ASME National Magazine Awards, including Magazine of the Year, and was nominated five times.
 In addition to managing the editorial content and staff of the magazine, Herzig worked on brand extensions, including the development of books and special issues.
-She also played a leading role in the planning of the magazine's signature events.
+She also played a leading role in the planning of the magazine’s signature events.

-Herzig was features director of Glamour from 2001 to 2003, and served as special projects director of Self from 1999 to 2001.
-Prior to that, she was executive editor of New Woman, senior articles editor of Glamour from 1993 to 1998, and before that, a senior editor at M. Herzig began her career at Cosmopolitan as associate book and fiction editor.
+Herzig was features director of Glamour from 2001 to 2003 and served as special projects director of Self from 1999 to 2001.
+Before that, she was executive editor of New Woman, senior articles editor of Glamour from 1993 to 1998, and prior to that, a senior editor at M. Herzig began her career at Cosmopolitan, as associate book and fiction editor.